Are More Students Going to Law School as a Reaction to Trump?

 Fresh off the June 2017 Law School Admission Test, she just completed her first week at Southwestern Law School in Los Angeles.
 “The first week has been all about legal writing,” she says, flashing A Lawyer Writes tucked into the crook of her arm.

 Erica works as a legal clerk by day, and attends Southwestern’s evening program at night.
-She’s also the mother of a two-year old and a real life member of the “Trump bump,” the phenomenon legal scholars have been musing about since the president’s travel bans were rejected by courts early in the year.
+She’s also the mother of a two-year-old and a real-life member of the “Trump bump,” the phenomenon legal scholars have been musing about since courts rejected the president’s travel bans early in the year.

-The so-called bump is a surmised increase in the number of students applying to law school as a result of the recent valorization of the legal sphere.
+The so-called bump is a surmised increase in the number of students applying to law school due to the recent valorization of the legal sphere.
 From immigration lawyers working for free at airports around the country to help refugees to federal judges issuing restraining orders to halt the Muslim ban, the profession is enjoying a boost in reputation.

 “I’m going to law school because the judicial branch seems to be the final front against the injustices that we’re currently facing,” Erica says.
 “I want my daughter to grow up in a more loving and accepting country.”